 In Portugal, the Chapel of Bones has wall decorated with nothing but skulls.

 Memorials and museums for the Rwandan Genocide have... very neat stacks of skulls.
 A hell of a lot of them.
 There are a few reasons for this, the first being of course that skulls are small, easily stackable, and represent one clear death each, thus having a huge emotional impact.
 The second being that the large scale systematic mutilation of the victims and use of explosives in small confined areas (like churches) left it rather difficult to determine which bone belonged to whom, and it would be impossible to piece together every one of the thousands of skeletons.

 Pol Pot is famed for his love of this trope.
 The Tuol Sleng Genocide Museum has shelves of the skulls of his victims.

-Which the Onion then played with by saying that Cambodia was planning to switch to a skull-based economy, "which will be a fantastic boom to the world economy once they actually produce any good or provide services."
+Which The Onion then played with by saying that Cambodia was planning to switch to a skull-based economy, "which will be a fantastic boom to the world economy once they actually produce any good or provide services."

 This◊ political cartoon of United States President Zachary Taylor, or possibly General Winfield Scott (it's debated).
-At any rate the cartoon is an attack on the Whig Party, the skulls and sword referring to the Mexican War in which both Taylor and Scott fought, and the "one qualification" being bloodthirstiness.
+At any rate the cartoon is an attack on the Whig Party, the skulls and sword referring to the Mexican American War in which both Taylor and Scott fought, and the "one qualification" being bloodthirstiness.